-In starch processing for the production of glucose syrups and other starch hydrolysates, the food enzyme is added during the saccharification step.33 The hydrolysis of starch liberates maltose and glucose.
+In starch processing, the food enzyme is added during the saccharification step.
+The hydrolysis of starch liberates maltose and glucose.
 The food enzyme-TOS is removed in the final processed syrups and other starch hydrolysates by treatment with activated charcoal or similar and with ion-exchange resins (EFSA CEP Panel, 2021b).